miningexperiments/rusty-kaspa/README.md

 ### Differences to kaspanet/rusty-kaspa
+This fork will follow kaspanet branch heavily, focusing on fixes and optimizations.

+Currently differences include:
+- test/bench fixes
+- math check for UtxoChangeSubcription
-Currently just includes some small test/bench fixes, and target-cpu specific compiling instructions.
+- target-cpu specific compiling instructions.

 <h1>Kaspa On Rust</h1>